-Dissolve sugar in water in pan over medium heat to make a simple syrup.
+Dissolve sugar in water in a pan over medium heat to make a simple syrup.
 Let cool.

-Place container in freezer, and stir mixture every 45 minutes for the next 3-4 hours.
+Place the container in the freezer, and stir the mixture every 45 minutes for the next 3-4 hours.
 Make sure to stir up the ice crystals that form along the edge of the dish.

 The mixture will freeze but will be easy to scoop out and serve.

 If you manage to not eat it all that first day, make sure to keep it in the freezer, covered.
 Eat within one week.